 Contingency fees will continue to be prohibited in Singapore and such rule is unlikely to change.

 In the case of Law Society of Singapore v Kurubalan s/o Manickam Rengaraju, a Singapore lawyer was engaged by a client to advise on a personal injury claim in Australia.
 The lawyer and the client entered into an agreement where it was agreed that the lawyer would receive payment of a specified percentage of the amount to be recovered from the claim.

 The client subsequently refused to pay the Singapore lawyer the agreed percentage of the fees and filed a complaint with the Law Society of Singapore against him.
 The lawyer was subsequently sanctioned for entering into the agreement, in breach of the Legal Profession Act, and suspended from legal practice.

 The High Court noted that the prohibitions against such arrangements were in place to ensure that a lawyer was able to effectively represent his or her client’s interests without having any other interest in the case.

-- Certain prescribed proceedings in the Singapore International Commercial Court, such as mediation and related proceedings.
+- Certain proceedings in the Singapore International Commercial Court; and

-CFAs can be defined as agreements where a lawyer and client agree that the lawyer will receive payment of his legal fees only if the lawyer succeeds in getting the client’s claim.
-In addition, the payment may also include what is known as an “uplift” or “success” fee in addition to the base fee, that is, the standard legal fees that the client would need to pay for the lawyer’s services if a Conditional Fee Agreement had not been entered into.
+The payment may also include what is known as an “uplift” or “success” fee in addition to the base fee, that is, the standard legal fees that the client would have needed to pay for the lawyer’s services if a Conditional Fee Agreement had not been entered into.